Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016

 Job creation is a frequent argument in support of sales tax holidays.
 But this argument suffers from the same problems as the argument based on general economic growth.
 Any increase in employment will be modest and temporary, limiting the benefits.
 Temporary increases in labor associated with sales tax holidays are costly for businesses, more so than an equivalent increase spread over the whole year, because of the fixed cost associated with hiring and training multiple temporary employees.
 By focusing on encouraging a few days of temporary employment during sales tax holidays, lawmakers lose sight of and undermine policies that promote long-term economic growth and job creation.

 Recent budget difficulties have prompted some states and localities to cancel or opt out of their sales tax holidays.
 The District of Columbia Office of Taxation and Revenue estimated that it would save $640,000 in tax revenue by canceling its sales tax holiday in 2009.
 After eight years of sales tax holidays, District tax officials found the holiday did not spur enough economic growth to offset the costs.
-Other states would be wise to follow DC’s lead and re-evaluate the costs and benefits of sales tax holidays.
+North Carolina officials found that repealing their sales tax holiday in 2013 would save the state $16.3 million the next year, and put those dollars toward individual and corporate income tax cuts.
+Other states would be wise to follow D.C.’s and North Carolina’s lead and reevaluate the costs and benefits of sales tax holidays.

 Sales tax experts and economists widely agree that there is little evidence of increased economic activity as a result of sales tax holidays.
 Politicians claim that sales tax holidays largely pay for themselves through increased economic activity and new collections.
 But experience shows that the claims of economic stimulus, increased revenue, and consumer savings are greatly exaggerated.
 States see little net economic activity as a result of sales tax holidays; the holidays instead represent a costly-to-administer revenue loss for the government.

 For example, the New Mexico sales tax holiday exempts computer microphones but not headsets, blank painting canvases but not dry erase boards, and backpacks but not duffel bags.
-Many states exempt backpacks during their “back to school” sales tax holidays even though a student may prefer to purchase a comparably priced messenger-style bag or duffel bag which accomplish the same functional goal but are not tax-exempt.
-The sales tax holiday raises the price of these items relative to the backpack and so the student is influenced to purchase the backpack.
-Though she saves a little money on the purchase, she ends up with a less suitable product that she would not have purchased in the absence of the holiday.
+Many states exempt backpacks during their “back to school” sales tax holidays even though students may prefer to purchase comparably priced messenger-style bags or duffel bags which accomplish the same functional goal but are not tax-exempt.
+The sales tax holiday raises the price of these items relative to backpacks and so students are influenced to purchase the backpacks.
+Though they save a little money on the purchases, they end up with less suitable products that they may not have purchased in the absence of the holiday.

 Likewise, a low-income elderly or childless couple may not have a need for school supplies, a computer, or sports equipment, but presumably they are as deserving of tax cuts as a consumer purchasing any of the exempt products.
-Using the tax code to discriminate between products can easily translate into discrimination between certain types of consumers, driving sales taxes further away from the ideal policy based on the benefit principle.
+Using the tax code to discriminate among products can easily translate into discrimination among certain types of consumers, driving sales taxes further from the ideal policy based on the benefit principle.

 While it is true that consumers always face these cost-benefit tradeoffs in the market, tax policy should avoid adding unnecessary and discriminatory market distortions.
 In general, political efforts to manipulate the economy make markets less efficient by influencing consumers, retailers, and manufacturers to consume, sell, and produce more or less of a product than they otherwise would.
 While the economic costs of these distortions may be difficult to measure, they are real and economically damaging.